 To find out if specific courses abroad will satisfy major or minor requirements, students must consult with the appropriate department adviser before submitting her study abroad credit application.

 Can my daughter study abroad and still graduate on time?

-Countless students have been able to incorporate an education abroad program into their four years of college, whether a semester, year or summer.
-It is true that this is harder to do in some majors than in others, and it requires careful planning in order to fulfill both degree and major requirements as well as study abroad program pre-requisites.
-Many education abroad programs accept students in their sophomore, junior or senior year.
+Students are usually able to incorporate a study abroad program into their four years of college through a semester, year or summer.
+This may be harder to do in some majors than in others, and it requires careful planning in order to fulfill both degree and major requirements as well as study abroad program pre-requisites.
+Many study abroad programs accept students in their sophomore, junior or senior year.

 Early consultation with the Office for International Study can help a student to consider all the options in planning out her college years.
 We are here to help with early planning!